top of page

 The framework's key objectives are to:

-• Ensure data Transparency and Comparability,
+• Ensure data transparency and comparability,

 • Encourage sustainable investment by obtaining more attractive interest rates from banks,